 Want an edge of over your competitors?
 Spend some time getting citations on industry-relevant domains... we’ve seen great results from this and integrate this strategy in every one of our campaigns.

 54) Overall Velocity of Reviews (native + Third-Party)

 This again is a natural ranking factor.
-If overnight you all the sudden received hundreds upon hundreds of reviews… it just wouldn’t look natural.
+If overnight you all a sudden received hundreds upon hundreds of reviews... it just wouldn’t look natural.

 Make a habit of collecting reviews and putting systems into place to get your customers/clients to leave reviews on a regular basis.